 The canyon adjacent to the subject site is considered somewhat degraded due to the presence of both native and non-native plant species.
 No portion of the applicant's site contains resources that rise to the level of ESHA.
 The rear (canyon-facing) portion of the site is currently developed with an existing deck and ornamental landscaping.
 Immediately beyond the applicant's canyonward property line is a concrete block wall erected by a neighboring property owner.
 A low point exists between the adjacent block wall and the applicant's existing grade-level deck.
 According to the applicant, this area is subject to flooding.
-As such, the applicant proposes to construct a new retaining wall along the rear perimeter of the property, backfill the low point of the site, and construct a new deck with a 3'10" high glass guardrail atop the new grade.
-The applicant proposes to use native plant material in any rear yard landscaping, but has not yet submitted a landscaping plan.
-Because the site is located adjacent to a canyon, the plans must also be submitted to the Orange County Fire Authority (OCFA) for review to confirm that appropriate plant materials are used and to ensure that development is carried out in conformance with OCFA requirements.
+As such, the applicant proposes to construct a new retaining wall along the rear perimeter of the property, backfill the low point of the site, and place flagstone pavers and landscaping atop the new grade.
+In addition, the proposal includes a new deck area that will be located at least 36 feet from the edge of the canyon.